3.2.2 Slurm Cluster User Manual

 • Resource limits for each QOS is shown in the following table.

-• Users who already have the AFS account and cluster grant could skip this step.
+• Users who already have a cluster ID and get granted could skip this step.

 • For new users